4 Betterment Investing Options If You Have Low Risk Tolerance

-Betterment has four options that can help you invest with low-risk: Smart Saver, Safety Net, General Investing, and the Flexible Portfolio.
+Betterment has four options that can help you invest or save with low-risk: Cash Reserve, Safety Net, General Investing, or our Flexible Portfolio.

 One of the more hazy concepts to quantify in behavioral investing is the concept of risk tolerance.
 Though it’s clear that people in general like to win more than they like to lose, there is also a well-known phenomenon that some people are more risk averse than others.

 Some investors are content to endure losses of more than half of their investment portfolio if they believe that the potential reward is high enough.
 Others may feel uneasy with even a loss of one percent.

 In general, we expect that investors who take more risk can often gain higher returns, but that doesn’t mean seeking a low-risk portfolio is the wrong move.
 On the contrary, steadily investing in a low-risk portfolio can be an appropriate strategy if it’s an approach you can stick with for the long-term.
 Betterment’s tools can help you determine the amount of risk that’s right for your financial goals and how much you should save to help reach them.

 If recent market volatility has made you rethink your risk tolerance, here are four options at Betterment that can offer lower risk.